-CGB (formerly the Clean Energy and Finance Authority) was established by Connecticut's General Assembly on July 1, 2011 as a part of Public Act 11-80 and the name was changed to the Connecticut Green Bank in 2014.
+CGB was established by Connecticut's General Assembly on July 1, 2011 as a part of Public Act 11-.
 This new quasi-public agency supersedes the former Connecticut Clean Energy Fund.
-CGB's mission is to promote, develop and invest in clean energy and energy efficiency projects in order to strengthen Connecticut's economy, protect community health, improve the environment, and promote a secure energy supply for the state.
-As the nation's first full-scale clean energy finance authority, CGB will leverage public and private funds to drive investment and scale-up clean energy deployment in Connecticut.
-For more information about CGB, please visit www.ctgreenbank.com.
+The Green Bank was established by the Governor and Connecticut's General Assembly on July 1, 2011 through Public Act 11-80 as a quasi-public agency that supersedes the former Connecticut Clean Energy Fund.
+As the nation's first "Green Bank", the Green Bank leverages public and private funds to drive investment and scale-up clean energy deployment in Connecticut.
+The Green Bank's statutory purposes are: